au-nlp/project-milestone-p2-group-10/README.md

 **Internal milestones**

-1. document segmentation will be complete by Milestone P2 (November 7).
+1. Document segmentation will be complete by Milestone P2 (November 7).
 2. Topic modeling and labeling by November 20
 3. Graph analysis and genre comparison by November 27
 4. Final project report and repository ready for Milestone P3 (December 19).

 **Organization within the team**

-**Sadik**: Implementation of the full analytical pipeline, including final segmentation methods, topic modeling, graph construction, and visualization.
+**Sadik**: Implemented the analytical pipeline, including segmentation, topic modeling, graph construction, and visualization.
+Contributed to writing the report.

-**Enok**: Contributed to topic modeling experiments, model refinement, and debugging.
+**Enok**: Contributed to topic modeling experiments, model refinement, coding tasks, and writing the report.

-**Naja**: Conducted initial data exploration, early segmentation and visualization experiments, and documentation.
+**Naja**: Conducted initial data exploration, segmentation and visualization experiments, documentation, and writing the report.

 ## Appendix